gcpjedi/google-k8s-workshop-v2/modules/14-secure-network.md

       -subj "/CN=35.244.247.163.xip.io/O=nginxsvc"
     ```

-    Note that we use xip.io domain as Cloud IAP doesn't allow using IP.
+    > Note: that we use xip.io domain as Cloud IAP doesn't allow using IP.

-    Create a secret with tls certificate and private key
+1. Create a Secret with the tls certificate and private key.

     ```shell
     kubectl create secret tls tls-secret-0 --key tls.key --cert tls.crt
     ```

-    Add the secret to the ingress
+1. Add the Secret to the Ingress.

     ```yaml
     apiVersion: extensions/v1beta1